anoma/namada/documentation/dev/src/explore/design/pos.md

 }

 struct ValidatorSet {
-  /// Active validator set with maximum size equal to `max_active_validators`
+  /// Active validator set with maximum size equal to `max_validator_slots`
   active: BTreeSet<WeightedValidator>,
   /// All the other validators that are not active
   inactive: BTreeSet<WeightedValidator>,